Sunday, November 3, 2024

 General or non horror people content warning- gore including a full on blood fountain, didactic morality, deaths made to look like suicide, stalking vibes, neglectful alcoholic parenting.

 Short review- this is a classic for a reason.
 It is what you want from a slasher.
 It is violent but comedically so- especially the blood fountain death (not giving away who that is).
-Though Freddy Krueger isn't as developed as he would become, you see the beginnings of the character that Englund would make him and he is quite scary.
+Englund is the height of creep as Freddy- before he gets funnier in later films.
 The title of this post, "I'm into survival", is a quote from Nancy in this film and is now up there with "Not in my movie" that Sidney Prescott says in Scream as one of my favourite final girl lines.
 Nancy generally is now up there with my favourite final girls mainly for that line and full on Home Alone treatment she gives her house in the later scenes.
 Warning though, the bath tub scene.... terrifying.

 New to me or not- this one is new to me.
 Freddy terrified me as a child thanks to a primary school friend and so I avoided it in my teens, and then it has largely been unavailable in Australia since the demise of video stores.
 Would definitely rewatch.